Competitive Grant Funds

 Eastern Michigan Bank Scholarship

-Scholarships available to graduating seniors from Croswell-Lexington High School, Sandusky High School, Port Huron High School, Port Huron Northern High School and the Deckerville Educational Foundation.
-Scholarships should be given to students pursuing a financial or business career.
-Students should be deserving of financial help, and not getting a lot of other assistance.
+Scholarships available to graduating seniors from Croswell-Lexington High School, Harbor Beach High School, Sandusky High School, Port Huron High School, and Port Huron Northern High School.
+Preference will be given to students pursuing a financial, business, or marketing career.

 Exchange State Bank Scholarship

-Scholarships are provided to one graduating high school senior from Brown City, Carsonviile-Port Sanilac, Croswell-Lexington, Deckerville, Peck and Sandusky High Schools.
+Scholarships are provided to one graduating high school senior from Brown City, Carsonville-Port Sanilac, Croswell-Lexington, Deckerville, Peck, and Sandusky High Schools.
 Preference will be given to students pursuing a degree in accounting / finance / business studies.

 Frederick M. Cady Scholarship Fund